In this guide, I will be showing you the best gas smoker units out there!

 Not only that is I love that it can be converted to become a natural gas smoker.
 That means you won’t be changing propane bottles mid-cook!

 Natural gas is easier, cheaper and in my opinion, actually delivered a better cook.

 Side note: Our Camp Chef Smoke Vault was easily transferred to natural gas within a few hours

 Want to stop worrying about empty propane tanks and save some cash?
 Then go for the Camp Chef Smoke Vault.

 What I Liked

-- It has a refrigerator doors: So you can use it like an oven too.
-I wase able to smoke ribs as well as cook a pizza IN IT.
+- It has refrigerator doors: So you can use it as an oven too.
+I was able to smoke ribs as well as cook a pizza IN IT.
 The pizza surprisingly came out delicious, it had a crispy bottom and melted cheese, we were absolutely shocked too!

 I haven’t tried it but we have heard rumors you can bake a cake in it too!